 Trailhead & Driving Directions

 Head West out of Nelson on Highway 3A and turn right onto Beasley Road before you reach the Beasley Fire Department.
 Drive 0.25km up and then turn right on Queen Victoria Road and ascend.
 This road will turn into Smallwood Creek FSR and switch-back higher.
-After about 4km from leaving the highway, reach a junction with a trailhead on the right and a road spurring off to the left.
+At the 2km marker sign on Smallwood Creek FSR, reach a junction with a trailhead on the right and a road spurring off to the left.
 The parking pullout is small with only a few parking spaces.

 There are a few options with this trail network.
 You can hike up Smallwood and down Bigwood (the route described here) for a tough ascent and gentle descent.
 You can go up and down Bigwood for a beginner’s option with a bit of effort.
 And you can even drive up the left fork in the road to hike just the Smallwood Lookout trail for an easy, scenic option.
 If you continue driving up the right fork in the road, you’ll reach the scenic Vallelujah trail way up high!

 Start hiking up the right fork of Smallwood FSR and watch for an unsigned trail branching off on the left after 0.2km.
 This trail will lead into the forest for another 0.2km until it comes to another junction – the mellow Bigwood will be the right fork and the steeper Smallwood will be on the left.
 This section of Smallwood is a black diamond mountain biking trail, so if you choose to take it, be cautious of downhill traffic and be prepared to sweat.